jameslaneconkling/falcor-sql-router/README.md

 To reinitialize the db, bounce the server.

 ### Test
-If not globally installed, install faucet
+If not globally installed, install tap-summary
 ```bash
 npm install -g tap-summary
 ```